George Lewis Becke: Late life and legacy

-Becke was in Sydney again in the middle of 1909 and died of cancer there on 18 February 1913, working up until his death.
-About 30 of Becke's books are listed in E. Morris Miller's Australian Literature with six other volumes written in collaboration with Walter J. Jeffrey.
-He was survived by his wife and a daughter.

-Becke had said that any literary success he had achieved was due entirely to the training received from the editor of The Bulletin, J. F. Archibald, "who taught me the secrets of condensation and simplicity of language" Once having learned this, Becke had a wealth of experience to draw upon and, though there was inevitably some monotony of theme, he wrote a very large number of stories that can still be read with interest, and show him to have been a writer of considerable ability.
+Becke died on 18 February 1913.

 By Reef and Palm and Ebbing of the Tide received both good reviews and strong sales; with By Reef and Palm going through seven reprints between 1894 and 1924.
 Almost all of Becke's works were published in America by J. B. Lippincott of Philadelphia.
 Becke was criticised by some reviewers for lapses in grammar and taste.
 His Native Wife was unfavourably received in America because of its subject matter; J. B. Lippincott also refused to publish The Mutineer: A Romance of Pitcairn Island.

 His life was the subject of a 1958 ABC radio feature Becke Of The South Seas where the author was played by Bob Moore.